norbert-acedanski/supernatural-guide/README.md

 - Sam is killed by a Vampire in S13E21, but brought back by Lucyfer
 - There is an evil version of Castiel, that looks like Hitler in Apocalypse world present in S13E22 and is killed by Castiel from the main timeline
 - Lucyfer shed a tear in S13E22
-- Dean says "Yes" to Michael from Apocalypse World and becomes the Sword of Michael
+- Dean says "Yes" to Michael from Apocalypse World and becomes the Sword of Michael in S13E23

 # TODO:
 - finish all seasons and episodes.